Sonnet 459

 In times of passion and in perilous doubt—

-And sweet impromptu smiles drove shadow out.
+And sweet impromptu smiles cast shadows out.

-A sad procession of proud worried days,
+A sad procession of worn, worried days,

 © Loubert S Suddaby.
 All Rights Reserved.